hw2007/Cosmic-Reach-Unofficial-Mac-Launcher/README.md

 # Cosmic-Reach-Unofficial-Mac-Launcher
 A launcher for the game "Cosmic Reach" intended to make it easier to update &amp; launch on macOS.

+# Installing
+1. Install the latest build, and unzip the zip file.
+2. Open a new terminal inside that folder, and run <code>./Install.sh</code>
+3. Open the app.
+If it opened properly, now you can move it into your applications folder or wherever you like.

+When you open it for the first time, a log window will appear to display status updates while it downloads Cosmic Reach for you.
+Eventually, the log window will disappear and the launcher will open.

 # Use case
 This launcher was made to fix a problem: Cosmic Reach on mac has to be opened via a jar file, which can't be easily opened in spotlight search, and the itch.io app can't install it automatically.
 This launcher fixes both of these things!